ajiteshj/Pubmed-Clustering/README.md

 pmids_test_set_unlabeled.txt

 # Code:
-abstractretrieve.py ( For reading input file and retrieving abstracts from PUBMED website)
+abstractretrieve.py (For reading input file and retrieving abstracts from PUBMED website)

-For training set i.e pmids_gold_set_labeled.txt because of different parameters abs_process4.py ( To cluster the abstracts and obtain top terms in each cluster) clus_label.py (To label the clusters and write to output file.
-Imports functions from abs_process.py and also the kmeans model saved in previous script is loaded here)
+For training set i.e pmids_gold_set_labeled.txt because of different parameters abs_process4.py (To cluster the abstracts and obtain top terms in each cluster), clus_label.py (To label the clusters and write to output file.
+Imports functions from abs_process.py and also the kmeans model saved in previous script is loaded here).

 For test set i.e tests_set_unlabeled.txt
-abs_process_test.py ( To cluster the abstracts and obtain top terms in each cluster) clus_label_test.py (To label the clusters and write to output file.
-Imports functions from abs_process_test.py and also the kmeans model saved in previous script is loaded here)
+abs_process_test.py (To cluster the abstracts and obtain top terms in each cluster), clus_label_test.py (To label the clusters and write to output file.
+Imports functions from abs_process_test.py and also the kmeans model saved in previous script is loaded here).

 # Output:
-abstractslist.txt (Abstracts scraped from PUBMED website for training set (gold_set_labeled) abstractslist_test.txt (Abstracts scraped from PUBMED website for test set (test_set_unlabeled) result_train.txt (output file for gold_labeled set) result_test2.txt (output file for unlabeled_test set)
+abstractslist.txt (Abstracts scraped from PUBMED website for training set (gold_set_labeled)), abstractslist_test.txt (Abstracts scraped from PUBMED website for test set (test_set_unlabeled)), result_train.txt (output file for gold_labeled set), result_test2.txt (output file for unlabeled_test set).

 # Packages required: